-Button Meaning + Use Add to add several conditions.
+Meaning Use Add to add several conditions.
 The conditions will have a combined effect when you perform the search.
 You can save several conditions in a user-defined filter.
-Search The control searches the table.
-Reset The control resets the entered conditions and removes any additional conditions.
-Save You can save the entered conditions as a filter.
-You can assign any name to the filter.
+The control searches the table.
+The control resets the entered conditions and removes any additional conditions.
+You can save the entered conditions as a filter.
+You can assign any name to the filter. o your machine manual.